jamielinux/default-zoom/README.md

 ## Per-site zoom levels

-**All per-site zoom levels are respected, with one exception: a zoom level of 100% is always overridden when reloading a page.** That might not be an issue for you though if 100% zoom is always too small anyway!

-Other add-ons use browser storage to keep per-site zoom level entries for every website you visit.
-This add-on avoids doing that, while still respecting per-site zoom levels, by only zooming the page when the zoom level is 100% (ie, a new tab).
+**Per-site zoom levels are respected, with one exception: a zoom level of 100% is always overridden after you reload.** (Reason: There's a limitation in the WebExtension API.
+Other add-ons solve that by storing per-site zoom level entries for every website you visit.
+This add-on avoids that by only zooming when the zoom of the current tab is 100%, which is fine because 100% was too small for you anyway!)

 ## Why is this add-on even necessary?